 - St. George

-After you pass both sections of the real estate exam, you must to submit your fingerprints for a background check.
-You can choose to get your fingerprints taken at a Pearson VUE testing site for $12, or use a private fingerprinting service.
+After you pass both sections of the real estate exam, you must submit your fingerprints for a background check.
+You can choose to get your fingerprints taken at a select few Pearson VUE testing sites for $12 or use a private fingerprinting service.
 The state will collect a separate $40 fingerprinting fee when you submit your license application.
+Digital fingerprinting services are only available at the Bountiful, Draper, Ogden, and Orem test centers.

 4. Apply for Your Utah Real Estate License